Tokyo is Michelin's most gourmet capital for sixth year

-This is the sixth consecutive year the capital of food-obsessed Japan has been awarded top honours by the publishers of a guide book regarded by many as a fine-dining resource.
+This is the sixth consecutive year the capital of food-obsessed Japan has been awarded top honors by the publishers of a guide book regarded by many as a fine-dining resource.

-Tokyo was also lauded for having the most restaurants bearing three-stars -- the Michelin guide's top honour -- even though the number slipped to 14 from 16 last year.
+Tokyo was also lauded for having the most restaurants bearing three-stars -- the Michelin guide's top honor -- even though the number slipped to 14 from 16 last year.

 "Japanese gourmet cooking is even more creative, inspired and inventive than in the past," said Michelin Ellis, international director of the Michelin guides.

 "The quality and skills displayed by chefs in the Kanto region (around Tokyo) are higher every year and confirm Japan's ranking among the world's leading countries in terms of fine dining," he said in a statement.

 The awards are highly respected in Japan, a nation with a long tradition of food appreciation.
 The 2013 edition of the Michelin guide lists restaurants in Tokyo, neighboring Yokohama city and the coastal Shonan area.
 There is also a separate guidebook for western Japan, around the ancient capital Kyoto.